Table of Contents

 These planes are complex in the mathematical sense.
 The complex plane first proposed by C. Wessel offers the most appropriate way to generate real-valued waves (periodical functions like the periodicity of angel wings) with the counter-rotations of angel wings.
 The numbers in each of the real-valued axes like t, x, y, and z follow the multiplication table of real numbers in a mathematical sense.
 The imaginary axis i has its multiplication table, which is different from the real one.

 The wheel of the plane xy, for example, has 2 pairs of angel wings, one for each of the 2 independent directions along which the transcription of the source might occur.
 These 2 pairs of angel wings develop in the Wessel planes xi and yi.
 One of the wings in each of the pairs corresponds to the rotation and the other to the counter-rotation.

-The angel wings setup seems a bit involved, but fortunately there is room to simplify the issue.
-This is because transcriptions of sources in the xyz triad occur in only one direction as Isaiah 6:2 remarks—mentioned in slide in slide 6 of the essay on cubic shrines.
+The angel wings setup seems a bit involved, but fortunately, there is room to simplify the issue.
+This is because transcriptions of sources in the xyz triad occur in only one direction as Isaiah 6:2 remarks—mentioned in slide 6 of the essay on cubic shrines.

 The wheel of the plane xy, for example, has two pairs of angel wings, one for each of the two independent directions along which the transcription of the source might occur.
 These two pairs of angel wings develop in the ancillary planes xi and yi.
 One of the wings in each of the pairs corresponds to the rotation and the other to the counter-rotation.